oracle/graalpython/docs/user/OsInterface.md

 How such accesses are handled depends on the GraalVM LLVM runtime configuration.

 At this point, the only combination where OS handles, such as file descriptors, can be shared between Python and the C code of Python extensions is with `native` PosixModuleBackend and `native` mode of GraalVM LLVM runtime.
-This combination is the default for the `graalpython` launcher.
+This combination is the default for the `graalpy` launcher.